vkngwrapper/arsenal/vam/README.md

 What's left:

-* Figure out whether we need to implement the name vs. userdata divide used by VMA
-* VK_WHOLE_SIZE added to vkngwrapper/core and used here
 * Missing extension support added to vkngwrapper/extensions and supported here
 * Incorporate a RWLock into allocation.Map/Unmap, and make use of it for the defrag process
 * Automated tests